 Except one.
 I learned what NOT to do when a student of his.
 If the style wasn’t like his, he didn’t feel it was as good.

 As a teacher myself, I allow my students to follow their own voice and best help them as much as I can.
 I am not trying them to make them a clone of me.

 A teacher must be careful how they criticize a student.
 A suggestion sandwiched between two praises helps a student to learn more.
 We need to be delicate when teaching art.
 Souls are too easily crushed so pick your teachers carefully.
 When I saw one young girl leave the room crying after this one teacher stomped on her work, I was so angry at him.
 She never came back.
 I never had a chance to tell her she shouldn’t listen to him.
 This is what one older woman in this class had said to me after he told me in front of the whole class that one of my paintings (it contained metaphors teaching me about my life) was “garbage”.
 Today that painting still holds much meaning and inspiration.
 Now technically he was better than me at the time yet this painting did exceed his imagination by far.
 Had that woman not pulled me aside, maybe I might have not returned (at least to his class).

 Being an artist is challenging.
 There are many hats to wear.
 When you add the role of being a teacher on top of the long list of duties it makes for longer hours however, it also has many rewards.

 We must pass what we have learned from those before us onto the next generation.
 We are one family and I feel obligated and honored to pass the baton on to those standing in the line following me.

-I hope to meet new students this spring in the Hudson Valley when teaching at the Wallkill River School of Art (click the link to find out more) or in Greece Sept 2019 (click here).
+I hope to meet new students this spring in the Hudson Valley when teaching in July in my studio or in Italy 2020 click here.